-Artful Life has recently completed a refugee mentoring pilot project, one of the community-led initiatives that resulted from the Stories of Route 66 arts engagement project.
+From 2015-2018, Artful Life created and administered a refugee mentoring project, one of the community-led initiatives that resulted from the Stories of Route 66 arts engagement project.

-The Refugee Mentoring Project (RMP) (March 2015-February 2016) trained experienced refugees to provide free mentoring, guidance, information, and referrals to newly-arriving refugees in Albuquerque, New Mexico.
+The Refugee Mentoring Project (RMP) trained experienced refugees to provide free mentoring, guidance, information, and referrals to newly-arriving refugees in Albuquerque, New Mexico.

 The pilot program utilized a peer mentoring model which paid refugee mentors for both training and client hours, filling a gap in services for refugees in Albuquerque while complementing the range of direct and other services available.
 The pilot received